Bonding & Split Cage

 Creating your split cage

-The aim is create a tank or cage split in two halves with a secure mouse wire frame divide, so the Gerbils can familiarise with each other’s scent (your split cage will be very basic, as the Gerbils need to focus on each other).
+The aim is create a tank or cage split in two halves with a secure mouse wire frame divide, so the Gerbils can familiarise with each other’s scent.
+Your split cage will be very basic, as the Gerbils need to focus on each other.
 You can use a small hamster cage, a tank, or any enclosure that will allow you to split it in two securely, and make sure the Gerbils do not have too much space.
-Ideally 60 x 30cm, and no larger than pictured which is 75 x 45cm floorspace.
-If you have a very large tank section off part of it, before splitting in two to reduce the space.
-You will need to construct a divide from mouse wire and wood (a diagonal divide is more secure than a straight one), plus a temporary mouse wire lid (simply fold the wire into shape).
-Gerbils are excellent climbers and the lid will prevent them from climbing over the divide.
+Ideally around 40 x 40cm / 1,600cm each of floorspace each, and no larger than pictured which is 75 x 45cm (1,687cm each of floorspace).
+If you have a very large tank section off part of it, before splitting in two, to reduce the space.
+You will need to construct a divide from mouse wire and wood either straight or diagonal (diagonal is more secure with more contact area, but straight works just as well and is easier to build).
+You’ll need a temporary aerated lid (some mouse wire folded into shape works).
+Gerbils are excellent climbers, who will be keen to “get at” each other, and the lid will prevent them from climbing over the divide.

 Yuki & Kyo and an aerial view of the split cage with the divider in place.
 The divider which is mouse wire sandwiched between strips of untreated wood.